Toni Jo Henry: Arrests, trials and appeals

 Henry returned to Shreveport by bus, where she sought refuge with her aunt, Emma, and told her she had murdered a man near Lake Charles, Louisiana.
 The aunt contacted her brother, who was a Louisiana State trooper, and Henry was arrested.
 She was later interviewed by a Shreveport police officer, during which she confessed to the murder and disclosed the location of the body.

 Her first trial was held from March 27–29, 1940 at Calcasieu Courthouse.
-Because of Henry's good looks, the possibility of the death penalty and the severity of the charges, the trial gained much press coverage.
+Because of Henry's good looks, the severity of the charges against her, and the possibility of the death penalty, the trial gained much coverage by the press, which dubbed her the Tiger Woman.
 She claimed that Burks was the one who fired the fatal shot, but after deliberating for six hours, the jury convicted her and sentenced her to death by hanging.
 Burks was later convicted and sentenced to death.
-Toni Jo appealed and was granted a new trial on the grounds that publicity surrounding the trial prejudiced the outcome.
+Henry appealed and was granted a new trial on the grounds that publicity surrounding the trial prejudiced the outcome.

 The second trial took place in February 1941.
-Unlike in the first trial, Burks took the stand and testified against Toni Jo.
-After an hour of deliberations, she was again convicted and sentenced to death.
+Unlike in the first trial, Burks took the stand and testified against Henry.
+Following an hour of jury deliberations, she was again convicted and sentenced to death.
 She again appealed and was granted a new trial.

 The third trial was held in January 1942.
-Toni Jo was again convicted and sentenced to death.
+Henry was again convicted and sentenced to death.
 She appealed, but this time her appeal was denied.
 An appeal to the Governor, Sam H. Jones, for clemency also failed.